duilec/CS61B-spring2021/README.md

 start time:  *2022.10.20*
 end time:  *2022.11.07*

-- phase1:
+- phase1

-  Generating world: I use **A*** of graph of algorithm to find shortest path in order to connect room and floor but I used try directly connecting, it will cause many "across" and will fill floors in all world in the end.
+  - Generating world: I use **A*** of graph of algorithm to find shortest path in order to connect room and floor but I used try directly connecting, it will cause many "across" and will fill floors in all world in the end.
     I wasted lots of time and used A* in the second time.

-- phase2(not secondary):
+- phase2(done with primary but not secondary)
   Learning interactivity in java

   - display information